Internships

 Email your application to randyw@eriefoundation.org.
 Please do not fax application materials.

-2026 Internship applications are due February 9, 2026.
+2027 Internship applications will be due February 8, 2027.
 Finalists will be selected by the end of February and interns will be announced shortly thereafter.
 Individuals will be notified by phone if selected for an interview.